| · Journal

 upper 95% confidence limits for the index by using exact

-The table lists the drugs in descending order of fatal
+confidence intervals for the deaths.1 The table lists the drugs in descending order of fatal

 toxicity index within British National Formulary drug